VinnyLiu0817/AdaCoOpt/README.md

 Currently, the supported datasets are MNIST and CIFAR-10, and the supported models are SVM and CNN.
 The code can be extended to support other datasets and models too.

-### Citation

-When using this code for scientific publications, please kindly cite the above paper.

 ### Contributors

-This code was written by Weijie Liu based on a distingushed work of Shiqiang Wang and Tiffany Tuor.
+This code was written based on a distingushed work of Shiqiang Wang and Tiffany Tuor.